 Discovering Luxembourg on foot has never been easier!

 During the early 1930s, the Ministry of Tourism created a significant network of national footpaths to link the country’s main tourist centers.
 Since then, the network has significantly been extended.
-Youth hostels associations have created additional paths and the Ministry of Tourism as well as their local tourism boards maintain the walkways.
+Youth hostels associations have created additional paths, and the Ministry of Tourism as well as local tourism boards maintain the walkways.

 The best part: all circular walks are signposted with a blue triangle on a white background which makes it almost impossible to get lost.

-Either way, get excited for new adventures!
+Either way, tie up those hiking boots and get excited for new adventures!

 Insider tip: If you are living in Luxembourg city, don’t be afraid to head up North!
 You will be amazed how beautiful Luxembourg’s “Éisleck” is.